angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 ```

 Similarly a selector to retrieve the tags of the current book has to be composed.

-At the end we will have the following properties in our component file:
+In the end we will have the following properties in our component file:

 ```ts
 book$ = this.store.pipe(select(getBook, this.bookId));